-Taking Some Pressure Off Your Phoenix AC Unit
+How to Take Some Pressure Off Of Your Phoenix AC Unit.

-1. Analyze the Insulation in the Walls of your House:
+1. Asesses Insulation in the Walls of the House:

 Many homeowners don’t realize their current insulation isn’t doing much to keep hot air out and cold air inside.
 If your home was built before the mid-2000s then you might want to look into this.
-Many houses in older neighborhoods throughout Phoenix don’t have enough insulation to meet current Department of Energy standards.
+A good percentage of the houses in older Phoenix neighborhoods don’t usually even have enough insulation to meet current Department of Energy standards.

 2. Make AC Maintenance a Priority:

-4. Ceiling Fans Keep You Cool and Save Energy:
+4. Ceiling Fans Keep You Cool, Save Energy:

 We care about the condition of your air conditioner and want to help you maximize the energy efficiency of your Arizona home.
-If your air conditioning system is due for maintenance, the professionals at Canyon State Heating, Air Conditioning & Plumbing would be more than happy to help you save money and help you extend the life of your unit.
+If your air conditioning system is due for maintenance, the professionals at Canyon State Heating, Air Conditioning & Plumbing would be more than happy to do everything they can to keep the property cool and your costs low.